sist-cs120/project-doc/source/project2.rst

     - It is recommended to unplug the power adapters of your computers when connecting them.
 The reason is that different AC-to-DC adapters, especially those without grounding, may cause non-zero voltages in the device's "ground".
 In some cases, this issue can lead to biased DC levels in the received signals.
 Occasionally, it may even cause permanent damages.
 Be very careful if you have to connect two devices with different "ground", such as a charging laptop and a desktop computer.

+    - Signals in the cables may be susceptible to electromagnetic interference from other electronic devices or even adjacent cables.
+Please maintain a tidy testing environment and keep the cables away from potential high-powered electromagnetic devices, e.g., power adapters.

 .. admonition:: Performance Assessment

     The group provides two devices: ``NODE1`` and ``NODE2``, and connects them with the toolkit according to :numref:`Figure %s <fig-project2-net-2node>` (the mixer's connecter IDs are interchangeable).